areusjs/load-common-gulp-tasks/readme.md

 Optionally show the gulp stream size of each task

+### options.mochaCliOptions

+Type: `Object`
+Default `{reporter: 'dots'}`

+Allows you to pass in any available options `mocha --help` lists.
+Options that are passed on the command line without values, such as `--debug-brk` should be passed with their value set to boolean `true`

 ## Advanced Usage

 To override default tasks or create new ones, simply define them after calling `require('load-common-gulp-tasks')(gulp);` in your `gulpfile.js`, e.g.